SAP-docs/btp-business-application-studio/docs/Command_Palette_78788bf.md

 To open the command palette in SAP Business Application Studio, select *View* \> *Find Command* from the menu bar.

-This will open a text field at the top of the IDE allowing you to type a command.
+This will open an input field at the top of the IDE allowing you to type a command.
 Content assist then allows you to find commands quickly.

 Some commands will lead you into a minimal text-based wizard, allowing you to enter additional parameters.

-Type ***?*** into the input field to get a list of available commands you can execute from here:
+Type ***>*** into the input field to get a list of quick commands you can execute from here:

 ![](images/Command_Pallete-_Eran_8603393.jpg)